AInnovationQL/electricity_price/README.md

 # Forecast and explain the electricity price changes

 - This data challenge aims to explain and solve the problem of predicting changes in electricity prices.
-- Detailed EDA and feature enginnering were performed on the raw dataset.
+- Detailed EDA and feature engineering were performed on the raw dataset.
-- 5 machine mearning models were used and compared on the engineered data.
+- 5 machine learning models were used and compared on the engineered data.
 - The best performance was by the LightGBM model that resulted with a score metric of **27.27%**.

 ## Notebooks Overview